 According to the Animal Humane Society, the best time to start socializing your Cane Corse is around 3 weeks of age.
-During this window of learning, they’re more likely to absorb all the sights, noises and feelings, without becoming anxious or scared.
+During this small window of learning, they’re more likely to absorb all the sights, noises and feelings, without becoming anxious or scared.

 Socializing is the most important part of training for a Cane Corso.
 It’s actually the exposure that makes them end up as the great dogs that everyone thinks they are.– NetCorso55 (Mastiff Forum)

 Socialization with kids is especially important with the Cane Corso because of their prey drive and ability to exhibit destructive behaviors.
 Not only do you want to expose them to kids in your home, but also other kids of all ages.

 It’s during this time when your Cane Corso will learn whether your kids are playing with other people or being attacked.
 As such, the long-lasting effects on their personality will mold them into the fantastic family dogs we believe them to be.

 Cane Corso Obedience Training

 It’s absolutely crucial you start obedience training young, that is, if you want them to happily co-exist with your children and develop a strong bond.
 The earlier you start, the easier it’ll be to form kid-friendly habits and behaviors in them.

 It’s not essential you go the full mile and train every command you can think of, though it isn’t a bad idea.
 But at the least, you’ll want to get the basics down.
 For example, you might want to teach your Corso the following: